 The court system has become entrenched in a bog of overworked judges, clerks and employees.
 This is due to budget cutbacks.
 The cut backs effect everyone using the court system, especially the public.

 - The office for filing of documents has cut back on service hours; the Sunnyvale family court clerk and the downtown San Jose family court clerk close at 3:00 pm.
-It used to be 4:00 pm.
+The Santa Clara County Family clerk Probate clerk will not pick up phones after 3:00 pm.

 - The court has eliminated court “calendars” that helped the court speed cases through the court system: “Fast track”.
 One such calendar was the Case Management Conference.
 They were automatically set for a date several months after the filing of a new family law matter.